1st year u/g students, 2nd year u/g students, 3rd year u/g students

 Student Responsibilty with support from IIP and/or Host Organization

 About: Ashinaga is a nonprofit organization based in Tokyo, Japan.
 For over 40 years, Ashinaga has been providing financial and emotional support to children who have lost one or both parents due to illness, accident, disaster, or suicide.
 Ashinaga (U) is a day center in Uganda, which was officially opened in 2003.
 It has been providing psychosocial and educational support to some 800 AIDS orphans in Nansana Town Council of Wakiso District since 2001.

-Qualifications: IIP candidates with interests in education and social work are encouraged to apply.
+Qualifications: IIP candidates with interests in education, the sciences, social sciences, arts and humanities and social work are encouraged to apply.